 Evaluate your investments periodically for changes in personal circumstances, relative portfolio performance, and risk.

 Revisit your investment diversification mix to maintain the risk level you are comfortable with and correct drift that may happen as a result of market performance.
 There are many different ways to rebalance; for example, you may want to consider rebalancing if any part of your asset mix moves away from your target by more than 10 percentage points.

-As an investor matures their financial goals change and so does their appetite for risk.
+As an investor matures, their financial goals change, and so does their risk appetite.
 A prudent approach would require an investor to adapt their portfolio accordingly.
 At least once a year, or whenever your financial circumstances or goals change, revisit your plan to make sure it still makes sense.

 For example, once you've entered retirement, a large portion of your portfolio should be in more stable, lower-risk investments that generate income.
 But even in retirement, diversification is key to risk management.
 At this point in your life, your biggest risk is outliving your assets.
 So just as you should never be 100% invested in stocks, it's probably a good idea to never be 100% allocated in short-term cash investments if your time horizon is greater than one year.